vanisrini15/vani.srini15/README.md

 ---------------------------------------------------

 👋 Hi there!
 I’m Srivani an aspiring data analyst with a passion for unravelling insights from complex datasets.
 My journey involves turning raw data into actionable knowledge, and I’m excited to share my projects and experiences.
 This GitHub repository showcases my projects across various tools and technologies.
-Feel free to explore my projects and reach out if you have any questions or collaboration ideas! --please add more info with your personal infromation --
+Feel free to explore my projects and reach out if you have any questions or collaboration ideas!

 ## About Me 🎓

--- please update this part with your pitch --
-I hold a degree in Computer Science with a focus on data analytics.
+I hold a degree in Commerce a focus on data analytics.

 📊 Proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn).
 🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.